-- Perform assessment of the information security needs, analyze the internal and external cyber security threats, and determine and implement the methodologies to secure the information security systems of an organization - Perform a information security audit of complete information system - Identify a cyber security attack, collect necessary evidence in a forensically sound manner and trace the perpetrator of crime - Implement the best and most appropriate strategy for re-meditating the situation - Communicate to a staff or business partners (all constituents and stakeholders) in an effective manner the occurrence, ramifications, etc. of that cyber security attack. - Create a "protective solution" including auditing and penetration testing of IS to help protect the business or organization from experiencing a similar situation - Effectively manage all pertinent personal that is impacted by the cyber attack by designing and implementing standard information security policies, procedures and trainings - Identify the common thread to the organizational impact as well as the security impact of successive network innovations. - Define a set of useful ideas or "laws of identity" that an IS technician can use to reduce insider threat.
+- Perform assessment of the cyber security needs, analyze the internal and external cyber security threats, and determine and implement the methodologies to secure the cyber security systems of an organization - Perform an cyber security audit of a complete information system - Identify a cyber security attack, collect necessary evidence in a forensically sound manner and trace the perpetrator of crime - Implement the best and most appropriate strategy for re-meditating the situation - In an effective manner, communicate to the staff or business partners (all constituents and stakeholders) the occurrence, ramifications, etc., of that cyber security attack. - Create a "protective solution" including auditing and penetration testing of IS to help protect the business or organization from experiencing a similar situation - Effectively manage all pertinent personnel that is impacted by the cyber attack by designing and implementing standard cyber security policies, procedures and trainings - Identify the common thread to the organizational impact as well as the security impact of successive network innovations. - Define a set of useful ideas or "laws of identity" that an IS technician can use to reduce insider threat.